corrode/tarnish/README.md

 ## About the name

-Tarnish is the protective layer that forms on metal when it's exposed to air.
+[Tarnish](https://en.wikipedia.org/wiki/Tarnish) is the protective layer that forms on metal when it's exposed to air.
 It looks like damage, but it's actually protecting the metal underneath from further corrosion.
 When you scratch it off, it just grows back.

+I think you now understand where I'm going with this.
 This library is similar.
-The worker process is the tarnish.
+The worker process is "the tarnish."
 It takes the hits so your main process doesn't have to.
 When it gets damaged, we regenerate it.
 The protection continues.
+This and the Rust pun.